serverpod/relic/doc/site/docs/02-reference/02-context.md

 ### ConnectContext - WebSocket connections

-Use `connect()` for WebSocket handshakes.
+Use `connect()` for WebSocket handshakes - full-duplex connections where both client and server can send messages independently.
 WebSockets are a specific type of connection upgrade that Relic handles automatically.

-For full-duplex WebSocket connections where both client and server can send messages independently.

 | Property   | Type                | Description                     |
 |------------|---------------------|---------------------------------|